talyaron/fullstack-feb23/06-React/09-custom-hooks-higher-order/followups/customHooks/taskHooks.md

 # easy

-1. create a custom hook that is calles useDocumentTitle - it should return the document title. create two components that shows the title, using this hook.
+1. create a custom hook that is called useDocumentTitle - it should return the document title. create two components that shows the title, using this hook.

 # medium